adlnet/xAPI-Spec/xAPI.md

 		<td>attachments</td><td>Boolean</td><td>false</td>
 		<td>If <code>true</code>, the LRS uses the multipart response format and includes all attachments as
 		described previously.
-If <code>false</code>, the LRS sends the prescribed response with Content-Type application/json and does not send the contents of attachments.</td>
+If <code>false</code>, the LRS sends the prescribed response with Content-Type application/json and does not send attachment data.</td>
 		<td>Optional</td>
 	</tr>
 	<tr>